QichenZhang93/chatroom/README.md

     cookie-parser

-I didn't upload thess libraries in this repo.
+I didn't upload these libraries in this repo.
 Use npm to install them if nedded.

 **Database:**